MRGilak/Obsidian-Notes-Conversion/README.md

 # Obsidian Notes Conversion
-This script can be use to prepare your obsidian notes for being published online.
+This script can be used to prepare your obsidian notes for being published online.
 I did search for such a script online when I started keeping my own website, but I could not find any.
 I hope this helps :)

 This script:
 - converts wiki-links to standard links.